Voxelmetric/Voxelmetric1/README.md

 ### Special features

 ##### Threading
 Using a custom threadpool, chunks are generated on multiple threads taking full advantage of you hardware.
-Voxe uses an event-driven model for chunk generation.
+Voxe(lmetric) uses an event-driven model for chunk generation.
 Upon creation, each chunk registers to its neighbors and from this moment on everything is automatic.
 The system is build in a way that no synchronization is necessary.

 ##### Memory pooling
-Voxe tries to waste as little memory as possible.
+Voxe(lmetric) tries to waste as little memory as possible.
 It sports a memory pool manager that stores and reuses objects as necessary to improve performance.

 ##### Ambient Occlusion
 Darkening in the corners between blocks makes the terrain look more realistically lit.